rivas-lab/ukbb-tools/04_gwas/README.md

 ## Genome-wide associations with UK Biobank data

-The script in this directory, `gwas.py`, is designed to be a convenient PLINK wrapper for running genome-wide associations with lab resources from the UK Biobank.
+The script in this directory, `gwas.py`, is designed to be a convenient wrapper for running genome-wide associations with PLINK, using the lab's resources from the UK Biobank.

 A full list of options can be obtained by running `python gwas.py -h`, and a summary is below: